juanmc2005/MetricAMI/README.md

        --exp-path <EXPERIMENT_PATH>
 ```

+BERT will need around 4.5Gb of GPU RAM.

 ## Results

-Our results show that none of the considered losses can outperform the regular cross entropy, and we outperform the Evalita 2018 winner with our BERT model.
+Our results show that none of the considered losses can outperform the regular cross entropy, and we outperform the Evalita 2018 winner with our fine-tuned BERT model.

 <p align="center">
   <img src="ami_results.png" width="520">
 </p>

-A more detailed analysis of the results can be found in the paper.
+A detailed analysis of the results can be found in the paper.

 ## Citation